rolling-scopes-school/tasks/epam/README.md

 # RS School JS-XStack-LAB

 #### JS-XStack-LAB Targets
 - 2024: Prepare and move to production 100 junior developers in the GUKKA region.
+Hiring in Hungary, Poland, Romania, Bulgaria, Serbia also possible, but candidates must have all necessary documents for legal employment (work permit, residence permit, etc.).
 - 2023Q4-2024Q1: Prepare and move to production 20 junior developers in the GUKKA region.

 #### JS-XStack-LAB Candidate Sources: